auth0/docs/articles/monitoring/sending-events-to-keenio.md

 Create a rule that will record user `signup` events for your apps in Keen.
 Please note:

-* In this example, we use basic auth and your Keen credentials are hard-coded into the rule.
+* In this example, your Keen credentials are hard-coded into the rule.
 If you prefer, you can store them in the `configuration` object instead (see the [Settings](${manage_url}/#/rules) under the list of your rules).
 Doing so will allow you to use your credentials in multiple rules and prevents you from having to store them directly in the code.

 * For this rule, we send contextual information, such as IP address (can be used to deduce location), user ID, and username.
 However, you can send any number of properties.